 How do countries calculate tax liabilities and social benefit entitlements?
-The country policy descriptions describe the rules to calculate tax and benefit amounts as they apply to the family types that are within the scope of the OECD tax-benefit model.
-The links below allow users to download a zip file containing the policy descriptions for all available years except the latest one (year T-1), which is available from the Benefit and Wages portal.
+The country policy descriptions describe the rules to calculate tax liabilities and benefit entitlements as they apply to the family types that are within the scope of the OECD tax-benefit model ("TaxBEN").
+The TaxBEN methodology document describes the family and labour market circumstances that are within the scope of the model.

 †† Footnote by all the European Union Member States of the OECD and the European Union: The Republic of Cyprus is recognized by all members of the United Nations with the exception of Turkey.
 The information in this document relates to the area under the effective control of the Government of the Republic of Cyprus.